 Parents will be notified by phone and a student incident slip will go home for a parent signature, each time a student receives a conduct referral.
 Each time a student in grades 2nd through 5th receives a conduct referral the parent will be notified, and their teacher will give a specific intervention.
-If needed, a Committee of teacher, administration, and student will come together in a formal meeting to discuss an intervention plan for the student.
+If needed, a committee of teachers, administration, and students will come together in a formal meeting to discuss an intervention plan for the students.
 Students in grades 6th through 8th will follow the same format.
 If additional support and intervention is needed several interventions will be provided by the Dean.
 If interventions that are in place to help support are ineffective, then a meeting with the teacher, family, student, and administration will take place.
 If a student has participated in two intervention workshops, the Discipline Committee will come together in a formal meeting to discuss a plan for the student.
-Excessive number of discipline issues, or Saturday/morning workshops could result in a meeting to discuss the ongoing enrollment of the student at the school.
+Excessive discipline issues, or Saturday/morning workshops, could result in a meeting to discuss the student's enrollment at the school.